meazabel/APDS/README.md

 ## Troubleshooting
 ### Error code "EACCES"
-If you get the error code "EACCES" when starting the client, it could be that the port is being used (default port is 4200), try running the following command in the FRONTEND folder:
+If you get the error code "EACCES" when starting the client, it might be because you dont have permission to access the port (default port is 4200), try running the following command in the FRONTEND folder:
 - ng serve --port {port number}

 I usually use 4000, so the command would be: